Where can I find reliable information about the coronavirus?

 Whether you need ways to save money, earn income or manage your bills, these useful CashNetUSA blogs can help.

-The Consolidated Appropriations Act, 2021, the Families First Coronavirus Response Act (FFCRA) and the Coronavirus Aid, Relief and Economic Security Act (CARES Act) provide relief to individuals and businesses impacted by the COVID-19 emergency.
-Here are some ways these laws may be able to help you:
+Federal and state resources provide relief to individuals and businesses impacted by the COVID-19 emergency.
+Here are some ways these programs and tools may be able to help you:

 Temporary consumer credit reporting guidelines have been set in place to help protect your credit score from the impact of COVID-19.
 You can also monitor your credit for free at Credit Karma, CreditWise and AnnualCreditReport.com.